umr-lops/cci-seastate-pum/sar.md

 IDs with along-flight length of ca. 200 km for IW and ca. 400 km for EW and converted into Level-1 (L1) products for easier distribution.
 This dividing can differ by processing of the raw SAR data at different GTs.

+At first, all available archive scenes were processed.
+Later only scenes with at least 2 km water area were designated as ocean scenes and included in the DLR sea state products (DLR_OCN).

 In total, per a day ca.
  500 IW products
  200 EW products